Published: June 4, 2014 | Updated: May 21, 2020 | Posted by: Moneymax | Credit Card

 Make a list or table of your cash flow – determine your monthly spending versus your income.
 If the result comes back negative (i.e., spending is greater than income) you need to do a budgeting overhaul.
 You may consider minimizing your Friday gimmicks and daily lunch outs.
-Cut down your wants, even for the mean time, and focus more on what you really need during your repayment phase.
+Cut down your wants, even for the meantime, and focus more on what you really need during your repayment phase.

 It’s going to be impossible for you to get out of your debts if you continue creating new ones.
 Leave your credit card at home or ask the bank if they could freeze them.
-Bear in mind that you need the financial peace of mind of having debt-free life from now on.
+Bear in mind that you need the financial peace of mind of having a debt-free life from now on.
 Stay committed to your promise.

 Have you noticed why credit card companies put the “minimum payment required” on bold?
-Because they want you to pay that amount alone since it’s means more interest to them in the coming months.
+Because they want you to pay that amount alone since it means more interest to them in the coming months.
 More interest to them means more debt on your part.
-If you pay more than the minimum payment or better in full, you will save more for interest charge in your next bills.
+If you pay more than the minimum payment or better in full, you will save more for interest charges in your next bills.